dhansel/Altair8800-IOBus/README.md

 ## I/O Cards

-So far there are four different types of cards that can be plugged into the I/O bus.
+So far there are six different types of cards that can be plugged into the I/O bus.
 Each is described in more detail in a sub-folder with corresponding name: